Help

 Entry Requirements

-• the self-directed application of in-depth knowledge
+• The self-directed application of knowledge with substantial depth in some areas

-• the exercise of independent judgement and decision-making
+• The exercise of independent judgement and decision-making

-• the application of relevant technical and other skills.
+• The application of relevant technical and other skills

 All applicants will be assessed for suitability to the qualification.
 Each applicant is required to undertake an online language, literacy and numeracy (LLN) assessment.
 The online LLN tool is designed to assess your Language, Literacy (understanding how to use reading, writing, listening and speaking for a purpose and in context) and Numeracy skills.